 The Youth Risk Behavior Survey found that by 12th grade 60% of Massachusetts teens have had sex (2015).
-Our own and others’ research shows that talking with parents about sex can protect teens from risky sexual behavior, such as early sex or sex without a condom.
+Research shows that talking with parents about sex can protect teens from risky sexual behavior, such as early sex or sex without a condom.
 However, half of teens and parents don’t talk with one another about sex and relationships, in part due to teens’ concerns that their parents might judge them or worry about their sexual behaviors.
-Many teens are reluctant to talk with their parents about sex, and may seek out other family members as a more comfortable option.
+Many teens are reluctant to talk with their parents about sex and may seek out other family members as a more comfortable option.
 Indeed, over half of teens report that they talk with extended family members, such as grandparents, aunts and uncles, older siblings and cousins.
 These conversations can provide a unique opportunity for relatives to share tools that can protect teens from early sex, STIs, and pregnancy.
-Talking with extended family is particularly relevant for Black and Latino teens for whom extended family often has a major influence in childrearing.
+Talking with extended family is particularly relevant for Black and Latinx teens for whom extended family often has a major influence in childrearing.
 However, little is known about the topics of teens’ conversation with these family members, the messages and values family members share with teens, and how these conversations influence teens’ health.

 Relevance for Practice

 Family conversations about sex are important to students’ academic success as they can prevent risky sexual behavior which can lead to teen pregnancy and school-drop-out.
-The project aims to provide schools and curriculum developers with direction on whether and how to include family members in health education programs, for example through home-based activity assignments.
+The project aimed to provide schools and curriculum developers with direction on whether and how to include family members in health education programs, for example through home-based activity assignments.
 Providing resources and support for teens’ health-promoting communication with family members may be especially important among diverse families where extended family members may play key childrearing roles.